 During meetings and hearings, the student and advisor may talk quietly with each other.
-Advisors do not have the right to question or cross-examine witnesses, present arguments, answer questions posed to a student, or otherwise take an active role in the disciplinary proceedings.
+Advisors are responsible for providing cross-examination of the other party, witnesses, and investigators during a live hearing.
 Advisors cannot disclose to other persons any confidential student information, which is disclosed to the advisor in the course of the proceedings.
 The University will remove or dismiss advisors who become disruptive or who do not abide by the restrictions on their participation.

-Notice of Outcome:
+Notice of Outcome